Adnaanlegend/diagram/README.md

 ![Dashboard After File creation](https://github.com/Adnaanlegend/diagram/assets/92253624/d5f4e8a0-6d84-49a1-80cc-acecf3467da1)

-This Application is Mobile Responsive because for Important Tasks , You need your Laptop.
+This Application is Mobile Responsive because such Important Tasks , You need your Laptop.

-I will be rolling out more features based on the responses i get.
+I will be rolling out more features based on the responses I get.

 Please Star the Repository.
 It would mean a lot to me.